statusfailed/elf-from-scratch/README.md

 [main.py](main.py) currently hardcodes the program to write- it's "hello world".
 See [asm/hello.asm](asm/hello.asm) for a program listing.

-`go.sh` will run the main script, call `readelf -a` on the output, and run the ELF64 file.
+[go.sh](go.sh) will run the main script, call `readelf -a` on the output, and run the ELF64 file.

-Here's what `readelf` has to say about it:
+Here's what `readelf` has to say about the produced ELF:

 		ELF Header:
 			Magic:   7f 45 4c 46 02 01 01 00 00 00 00 00 00 00 00 00